rupeshtiwari/future-blogs/_posts/2021-08-09-how-i-cleared-azure-fundamental-certification-az-900.md

 ## Thanks

 _Good luck to your next exam.
-I hope I could inspire you also to attempt your first Azure Fundamental Exam._ When you are planning to give your exam write in the comment box!
+I hope I could inspire you also to attempt your first Azure Fundamental Exam._ When you are planning to give your exam? write in the comment box!